 (iii) Related to the implementation, optimization, maintenance, or placement of a medical device that is surgically implanted.

-(I) Nothing in this part limits the right of an infant or toddler with a disability with a surgically implanted device to receive the early intervention services that are identified in the child’s IFSP as being needed to meet the child’s IFSP and developmental outcomes.
+(iv) Nothing in this part limits the right of an infant or toddler with a disability with a surgically implanted device to receive the early intervention services that are identified in the infant or toddler’s IFSP as being needed to meet the infant or toddler’s IFSP and developmental outcomes.

-(II) Nothing in this part prevents the EI provider from routinely checking that either the hearing aid or the external components of a surgically implanted device of an infant or toddler with a disability are functioning properly;
+(v) Nothing in this part prevents the EI provider from routinely checking that either the hearing aid or the external components of a surgically implanted device of an infant or toddler with a disability are functioning properly;

 (B) Devices necessary to control or treat a medical condition; and

-(C) Medical-Health services (such as immunizations and regular “well baby” care) that are routinely recommended for all children.
+(C) Medical-Health services (such as immunizations and regular “well baby” care) that are routinely recommended for all infants and toddlers.

-(13)” IFSP Content” means the definition as stated in OAR 581-015-2815 which includes:
+(15)” IFSP content” means the definition as stated in OAR 581-015-2815 which includes:

 (a) “Frequency” which means the number of days or sessions that a service is provided;

-(b) “Duration” which means projecting when a given service will no longer be provided (such as when the child is expected to achieve the outcomes in his or her IFSP);
+(b) “Duration” which means projecting when a given service will no longer be provided (such as when the infant, toddler, or child is expected to achieve the outcomes in his or her IFSP);

 (c) “Intensity” which means whether a service will be provided on an individual basis;